-So these were some important options available for cp command.
-For the full list of options, please see the man page of cp command.
+So these were some important options available for the cp command.
+For the full list of options, please see the man page of the cp command.

 FreeFileSync – compare and synchronize files

-You can select two directories that you want to sync files between, apply the filters and click compare.
+You can select two directories to sync files between, apply the filters, and click compare.
 Based on the filter you apply, it’ll scan both the directories and provide the results.
-Now if you are satisfied with the results, you can click ‘Synchronize’ button to start the copying process.
+If you are satisfied with the results, you can click the ‘Synchronize’ button to start the copying process.

 Compare files based on time, size, and content

-Clicking on the ‘gear’ icon next to ‘Compare’ button will allow you to select the properties to compare when comparing two directories.
-By default, the tool compares file time and size but you can also select to compare the size of the files or content.
+Clicking on the ‘gear’ icon next to the ‘Compare’ button will allow you to select the properties to compare when comparing two directories.
+By default, the tool compares file time and size, but you can also select to compare the size of the files or content.

 FreeFileSync can also apply filters when scanning the source directory and will only consider files or directories if at least one of the conditions in the include field is met or none of the conditions in exclude fields is met.

-For example, to escape all the files from a specific directory in the source directory, add the directory name in the exclude field or set the minimum or maximum files size, or set the time span to only select files created or modified in the given time.
+For example, to escape all the files from a specific directory in the source directory, add the directory name in the exclude field, set the minimum or maximum files size, or set the time span to only select files created or modified in the given time.

-You can also exclude files with a specific extension, or a name or a word somewhere in the path.
+You can also exclude files with a specific extension, name, or word somewhere in the path.

 For more filter examples, head over to the official page of FreeFileSync.

 So that’s about copying files or directories in Linux.
 You can go with any of the above methods to copy directories in Linux.
-In the next article, I will show you how to conveniently copy or sync files between Linux computers either on the same network or different networks.
+The next article will show you how to conveniently copy or sync files between Linux computers either on the same network or different networks.